puppetsw/CivilSurveySuite/README.md

 * export to csv
 * Create point at extension distance on grade between 2 points.
 * Quickly add/remove points by description match, elevation range, inside linear object or window, number range, etc.

+### Compare Two Surfaces
+> The SPPointElevationsFromSurfaces command allows the user to show point tables with the elevations from 2 surfaces, in addition to the point elevation.
+After starting the SPPointElevationsFromSurfaces command, you will be presented with a form from which you select the points, or PointGroups, to compare, select the 2 surfaces to use, and the 2 UserDefinedProperties (these must be pre-defined as elevation types).
+Once the selection is complete the selected points will have the respective UDP's assigned the surface elevations.
+You can now assign a label style to the points which displays those UDP's, use the DisplayPoints Sincpac tool to create a report, or export the points out to a text file.
+If you need to also include station/offset information, use the DL_Points tool to link the points to alignment(s).

+## Window Visibility States

 ```
    <StackPanel>